Taco Charlton: Professional career

-NFL Draft
+Pre-draft

 Coming out of Michigan, Charlton was projected by the majority of NFL draft experts and analysts to be a first round pick.
-He received an invitation to the NFL combine and completed all required combine and positional drills.
+He received an invitation to the NFL Combine and completed all required combine and positional drills.
 On March 24, 2017, he attended Michigan's Pro Day, along with Jake Butt, Jabrill Peppers, Jehu Chesson, Jeremy Clark, Amara Darboh, Ben Gedeon, Ryan Glasgow, Lano Hill, Jourdan Lewis, Chris Wormley, De'Veon Smith, Channing Stribling, and seven other prospects.

 He opted to run the 40 (4.86), 20 (2.80), and 10-yard dashes (1.63) again and was able to slightly cut times in all three while also running positional drills.
-Among the team representatives and scouts from all 32 NFL teams that attended Michigan's highly publicized pro day were eight head coaches: Mike Tomlin (Steelers), Marvin Lewis (Bengals), Bill Belichick (Patriots), Todd Bowles (Jets), Sean Payton (Saints), John Harbaugh (Ravens), Mike Mularkey (Titans), and Jim Caldwell (Lions).
+Among the team representatives and scouts from all 32 NFL teams that attended Michigan's highly publicized pro day were eight head coaches: Mike Tomlin (Pittsburgh Steelers), Marvin Lewis (Cincinnati Bengals), Bill Belichick (New England Patriots), Todd Bowles (New York Jets), Sean Payton (New Orleans Saints), John Harbaugh (Baltimore Ravens), Mike Mularkey (Tennessee Titans), and Jim Caldwell (Detroit Lions).
 He was ranked the sixth best edge rusher in the draft by Sports Illustrated, was ranked the sixth best defensive end by ESPN, and was ranked the seventh best edge rusher by Pro Football Focus.

 Dallas Cowboys

 2017

-Charlton was selected by the Dallas Cowboys in the first round (28th overall) of the 2017 NFL Draft.
+Charlton was selected by the Dallas Cowboys in the first round (28th overall) of the 2017 NFL draft.
 He was the seventh defensive end selected and the second of eleven players drafted from Michigan.

-On May 11, 2017, the Dallas Cowboys signed Charlton to a four-year, $10.02 million contract that includes $7.73 million guaranteed and a signing bonus of $5.43 million.
+On May 11, 2017, the Cowboys signed Charlton to a four-year, $10.02 million contract that includes $7.73 million guaranteed and a signing bonus of $5.43 million.
 He competed with Benson Mayowa, Charles Tapper, and Damontre Moore throughout training camp for a backup defensive end position.
 The coaching staff named Charlton the backup left defensive end behind DeMarcus Lawrence, who went on to have a breakout season and tied for second in the league with 14.5 sacks.

 Charlton made his regular season debut in the Dallas Cowboys' season-opener against the New York Giants and finished without any statistic in the 19–3 victory.
 The following game, he made his first career tackle during the Cowboys' 17–42 loss to the Denver Broncos.
 He started the season slow, remaining a backup behind DeMarcus Lawrence and Tyrone Crawford.
 He recorded his first career sack against the Kansas City Chiefs.
 In the twelfth game against the Washington Redskins, he had two tackles, one sack and one forced fumble.
 He played sparingly as a backup, appearing in 16 games, while posting 19 tackles (one for loss), one pass defended, one forced fumble, 11 quarterback hurries and three sacks, with two of them coming in the last nine games.